wbushey/wbushey.github.io/_posts/2012-10-07-minnesota-got-to-know-this-nerd.md

 categories:
   - Bill
 ---
-Earlier this week I got the chance to do a little Q & A with Minnesota&#8217;s version of TechCrunch, [Tech.mn][1].
-Here&#8217;s an excerpt:
+Earlier this week I got the chance to do a little Q & A with Minnesota's version of TechCrunch, [Tech.mn][1].
+Here's an excerpt:

 > **What excites you most about where technology is headed?**
 >